-- F. The Journal is subject to review by the Faculty Advisor.
+- 1. The Editor-in-Chief may propose, and the Journal may approve and elect, a temporary editorial position for a period of one year.
+If the position proves to be beneficial to the Journal, the Journal may amend these Bylaws to make the position permanent. - G. The Journal is subject to review by the Faculty Advisor.
 The Faculty Advisor is generally a faculty member with international law experience.
-The Faculty Advisor is available for consultation on all Journal matters and as a resource for the Staff. - G. Nothing in these rules' bylaws shall supersede the University of Wisconsin's Law School Rules.
+The Faculty Advisor is available for consultation on all Journal matters and as a resource for the Staff; however, all Journal decisions will be made by University of Wisconsin Madison students. - H. Nothing in these Bylaws shall supersede the University of Wisconsin's Law School Rules.
 If there is a discrepancy, the Law School Rules shall govern.